denis-farkas/simple-modale-library/README.md

 A library of React components created using `create-react-app`.

 ## Installation
-Run the following command:`npm install react-modale-exercice --force`.
+Run the following command:`npm install react-modal-exercice --force`.

 For compatibility with Babel dependencies, we used react version 16.8.
-But no matter for working with react version 18.
+But no matter, it's working with react version 18.

 ## Example App

 ```

-import { Modal, useModal } from 'react-modale-exercice';
+import { Modal, useModal } from 'react-modal-exercice';

 function App() {
  const { isShowing, toggle } = useModal();